JavaSkreeet/HotBot/README.md

 # HotBot
-A Discord Bot for Servers filled with Programming Enthusiasts
+A Discord Bot for Servers filled with Programming Enthusiasts and Nerds with a little twist for anime lovers and the contemporary teens who can't live without their memes.

 ### Dependencies
 The following packages are required for smooth function of the bot: